PawanHarsha/PARU/README.md

 # #killit
-PRECISE ANSWERING RESPONSE UNIT(PARU), is not just another local AI agent you can customize to do your routine tasks.
-It's more than that, it is a lightweight virtual engine that leverages multiple latest technologies to create one's cloud-based solutions wrapped with an AI agent.
+PRECISE ANSWERING RESPONSE UNIT(PARU), is not just another local AI agent.
+It is a lightweight virtual engine that leverages multiple latest technologies to create self-hosted cloud-based solutions wrapped with an AI agent.